RydeTec/rcce2/ReadMe.md

 You can compile, debug, test, run and publish via the VSCode launch configurations.

 ### IDEs
-BlitzRC and BlitzRCPlus has native IDEs available in the compiler folders.
+BlitzForge and BlitzRCPlus have native IDEs available in the compiler folders.

 There are other Blitz specific IDE installers included in the repository.